 For years, the legislature has maintained the status quo when it comes to LGBT-inclusive non-discrimination laws.
 Legislators continue to refuse to expand the state’s non-discrimination law to include sexual orientation and gender identity and expression.
 But in 2013 the ACLU of Montana was part of a coalition that successfully won removal of same-sex relations from Montana’s code defining “sexual deviant.”
 This victory was more than a decade in the making.

-Montana's Constitution guarantees the rights of privacy, dignity, pursuit of life's necessities, equal protection and due process.
+Montana’s Constitution guarantees the rights of privacy, dignity, pursuit of life’s necessities, equal protection and due process.
 The goal of our lawsuit, Donaldson and Guggenheim v.
 State of Montana, is to see that same-sex couples are able to protect their families with the same kind of legal protections that opposite-sex couples are offered through marriage.
+Although voters passed a constitutional amendment limiting marriage to opposite-sex couples, domestic partnerships would offer same-sex couples many of the protections they need.
+Real couples need real protection right now.

 In Kulstad v.
 Maniaci, the ACLU’s plaintiff, Michelle Kulstad, sued her former partner for custody rights.
 The two women had jointly raised two children, but the children had only been legally adopted by Maniaci.
 In 2009, the Montana Supreme Court ruled that by providing for the children’s day-to-day physical and emotional needs with Maniaci’s encouragement, Kulstad met all the requirements under state law to be declared a de facto parent, and that it was in the children’s best interest that this parent-child relationship continue.